-Many of us do not know that there are many options available when in comes to funds so we will be listing many ways on how to raise capital or funds for your business in Nigeria.
-So just for clarity sake let us explain what a startup is first.
+Many of us do not know that there are many options available when it comes to funds so we will be listing many ways on how to raise capital or funds for your business in Nigeria.
+So just for clarity’s sake let us explain what a business startup is first.

-A startup is a business or company that is at its initial stage.
-At this stage, founders of the business or company usually work with a vision of the business.
-They are not looking for entrepreneurs that will buy their business from them, rather that are looking for investors – people that are willing to support them with financially.
+A startup also known as a business startup is a business or company that is at its initial stage.
+At this stage, the founders of the business or company usually work with a vision of the business.
+They are not looking for entrepreneurs that will buy their business from them.
+Rather they are looking for investors – people that are willing to support them financially.
 This support can be through loans or any other means.

-How to Get Funding for your Startup in Nigeria
+How to Get Funding for Your Business in Nigeria

-Here are different ways on how to get funding for your startup in Nigeria.
+Here are the top ways on how to get funding for your business in Nigeria.

 1. Family and Friends